hamidghaedi/RNA-seq-survival-analysis/README.md

 #### Approach A:

 Direct data retrieval, no need to install any packages.
+I have adapted this approach from a Biostar [post](https://www.biostars.org/p/153013/) by @Tris.
+Also some code chuncks for data preparation and analysis are adopted from this post.

 1-	RNA data : Go to the FireBrowse ( http://gdac.broadinstitute.org/ ), select your dataset (we were interested on “Bladder urothelial carcinoma”) under “Data” column click "Browse".
 In the new webpage popup window scroll down to "mRNASeq" and then select ```illuminahiseq_rnaseqv2-RSEM_genes_normalized```.
 Download it, and extract the file ```BLCA.rnaseqv2__illuminahiseq_rnaseqv2__unc_edu__Level_3__RSEM_genes_normalized__data.data.txt``` to your working directory.